Forums

 Date of change for Jira issues.png

-Since the app centralizes all historical data, it saves you from having to create multiple custom fields or automation rules, reducing complexity and ensuring accurate records.
+Since the app centralizes all historical data, you don't need to create multiple custom fields or automation rules, reducing complexity and ensuring accurate records.

 Get all past updates in one report